leg7/tacticat.nvim/README.md

 Foreground colors were also chosen to have good contrast scores with their background colors to ensure readability.

-This theme was loosely inspired by the `tacticat` counter-strike skin for the CZ75-auto sidearm.
+This theme was loosely inspired by the *tacticat* counter-strike skin for the CZ75-auto sidearm.

 Dark theme coming soon.
-Screenshots coming soon.

 ## 📦 Installation